Node.js provides a module called fs (file system) that allows us to interact with the server’s file system.

-.
-If we work with binary files, such as images or compressed files, we should omit the encoding to get the data without modification.
+When reading and writing files, it is important to specify the correct encoding.
+For example, utf8.
+If we work with binary files, such as images or compressed files, we must omit the encoding to get the data unmodified.

-Functions of the FS module
+Functions of the FS Module

-The first task we often need to perform is to verify the existence of a file.
-To do this, we use the access
+The first task we often need to perform is to check for the existence of a file.
+For this, we use the access function, which allows us to check if a file exists and if we have permissions to access it.

 import { access } from 'node:fs';